An understanding of how to mix colors brings joy and excitement to the art of painting.

 Color Wheel: A color wheel is indispensable when we are learning how to mix colors.
 It shows the relationship between different colors and it's useful in predicting the result of our mixing.

-The primaries cannot be mixed from any other colors.
+Primaries are the original colors and they cannot be mixed from any other colors.

 Palette: A place to layout the colors that has enough space for mixing.